Michael L. Murphy - Shareholder

 Before joining the firm, Michael worked for the Regional Native Public Defense Corporation, where he defended White Earth, Red Lake, and Leech Lake tribal members against criminal charges brought in Minnesota’s district courts.
 Prior to his public defense work, Michael served the Papua New Guinea National and Supreme Court Alternative Dispute Resolution Centre as a 2012-2013 Fulbright Scholarship in Law recipient and later consulted for the World Bank.

 Apart from his work and banter with colleagues, Michael loves exploring life with his wife, listening to people’s stories, traveling, camping, and sitting around a fire with friends.

 - Wolfchild v.
 Redwood County, et al., 91 F.Supp.3d 1093 (D. Minn.
-2015) (dismissing suit claiming title to the Lower Sioux Indian Community's reservation lands for lack of jurisdiction because the Community - as a sovereign - is immune from suit.)
+2015) (dismissing suit claiming title to the Lower Sioux Indian Community’s reservation lands for lack of jurisdiction because the tribe—as a sovereign—is immune from suit).

 - Alternative Dispute Resolution

 - Civil Litigation

 - Indian/Tribal Law

 - J.D.
 William Mitchell College of Law, St. Paul, Minnesota, 2012 / Cum Laude

 - B.A.
 University of Dallas, Irving, Texas, 2008 / Magna Cum Laude, Academic